 I feel that Bartolini pickups give me a great, smooth sound in my Fender Jazz bass and my Steven Sukop fretted and fretless basses.
 I’ve been playing them since 1996 with no issues and with a certain sound that I love.
 The producers I work with love them as well !
 They’ve more than paid for themselves and keep giving !

 I use GHS strings.
 For me, they sound great, they last a long time, and feel great.
-You should check them out !
+Check them out !

-Darkglass B7K Ultra/Seymour Duncan Studio Bass Compressor/MXR Bass Octave/Boss Digital Delay/T-Rex WhirlyVerb
+other randoms: Darkglass B7K Ultra/Keeley Compressor/MXR Bass Octave/Boss Digital Delay/T-Rex WhirlyVerb